telstra/open-kilda/docs/design/solutions/protected-paths/Protected-paths-availability.md

   ]
 }
 ```
-The field `is_protected_path_available` is true iff there is at least one diverse path for the given path.
+The field `protected_path` contains the best protected path in the given context, or an empty object if PCE is unable
+to find any protected path.
-The implementation will reuse the existing code in that finds paths and the availability check of the protected path is
+The implementation of this feature will reuse the existing code that finds paths, so that it is future compatible
-done reusing PCE capabilities.
+with the changes in PCE or get paths functionality.
-Since there are no any locking and resource allocation.
-This API cannot guarantee that it will be possible to create
+Since there are no any locking and resource allocation, this API cannot guarantee that it will be possible to create
-a flow with the protected path in the future.
+a flow with the particular protected path in the future.

+### Backward compatibility and consistency
+When a user don't use the new parameter ```protected=true```, then the response doesn't contain any new fields from this
+feature.